juliotrigo/juliotrigo.github.io/_posts/2023-02-26-installing-ruby-on-a-mac.md

 **Notes**:
 - By default, all projects using the same Ruby version share the same gem installation directory
-- Bundler doesn't isolate gems by installation directory (not filesystem isolation)
+- Bundler doesn't provide filesystem isolation for gems by default
 - Bundler isolates gems at runtime through the load path (`$LOAD_PATH`)
 - Multiple versions of the same gem can coexist in the gem installation directory
 - Bundler achieves isolation by manipulating the load path to include only the gems specified